The virus for Android smartphones

 Conclusions on SystemFQAD

-The fact that system adware is being introduced inside smartphones of Chinese origin is quite disturbing.
-Anyway, I just described the step-by-step procedure to make its safe and permanent removal.
-My advice is to check if, within the system processes (via the icon of the Settingsselect App and go up All), adware is present SystemFQAD.
+The fact that the system adware is introduced within the smartphone of Chinese origin is rather disturbing.
+In any case, I just described the detailed procedure to carry out safe and definitive removal.
+My advice is to check whether, within the system processes (through the icon of Settingsselect App and go up All), the Adware is present SystemFQAD.
 If it is present, you are faced with a choice: root and delete it (although perhaps, at the moment, the virus for Android smartphones has remained inactive), with the risks involved, or whether to wait for the malware to activate and, therefore, have a valid reason to delete it.